-- 1. Understand how live-backup groups provide HA. - 2.
-Choose an HA policy. - 3.
-Configure the HA policy on each broker in the cluster . - 4.
+- Understand how HA works in AMQ Broker .
+You should understand what live-backup groups are, and choose an HA policy that best meets your requirements. - 2.
+Configure the HA policy on each broker in the cluster . - 3.
 Configure your client applications to use failover .